Partnership, convergence help ferry U.S. Soldiers across English Channel

 |0

-This work, Partnership, convergence help ferry U.S. Soldiers across English Channel [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Partnership, convergence help ferry U.S. Soldiers across English Channel, by Brian Lamar, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.